SFDO-Community-Sprints/npc-best-practices/docs/fundraising/use-cases-upgrades-and-downgrades-for-recurring-gifts.md

 parent: Fundraising Use Cases
 ---

-# Upgrades and Downgrades for Recurring Gifts
+# Upgrades and Downgrades for Recurring Gift Commitments

 **Definition:**